 Essentially, by producing valuable content on your website such as helpful blogs, videos, how-to guides, and ebooks, you can increase your brand reach, build trust with your audience and close more sales.

 Doing so gets your brand name out there amongst the audience you're trying to sell to.
 Over time, you will establish your expertise within your industry and be seen as a high authority source.

 By creating content that is designed to help people, you build trust with your audience, and they'll be more likely to buy from you.
 The content has established your expertise, and people will develop a positive relationship with your brand.

-You’re not going to close every sale with education-based selling.
-However, when it comes time for a consumer to make a purchase decision, you can bet they’re much more likely to go to the ones that have already provided value to them before.
+You're not going to close every sale with education-based selling.
+However, when there comes a time for a consumer to make a purchase decision, you can bet they're much more likely to go to the ones that have already provided value to them before.

 Increase SEO Authority

 If you produce quality content that is optimized for search engines, eventually you will see your rankings climb.

 It may take a while, but the hard works pay off in the end.
 The first ten positions on Google (page one) received 89.71% of all click-through traffic.
 It's clear.
 If your business isn't ranking on page one of Google, it essentially doesn't exist.